“Treat people as they ought to be and you help them become what they are capable of being.” Goethe

 - Family difficulties or concerns

-Note: Parents can call or email the school counselor at any time for a phone conference or to set up a school visit.
+Note: Parents can call or email the school counselor at any time to set up a conference.

 How Does a Student See the Counselor?